 Every time one of you brings up sex, you end up fighting about it.
 You get defensive, they feel embarrassed, etc. You go around in circles and nothing ever changes.

-You’ve tried a bunch of stuff—maybe even worked with a couple’s therapist—and still feel stuck
+4. You’ve tried a bunch of stuff—maybe even couples therapy—and still feel stuck

 I love DIYing a lot of my life.
 But when my website crashes or I throw out my back, I run to a professional.
 Doing sex counseling is no different.
 It gives you the space to explore, accept, and ask for what you want with an objective third party to provide insight, tools, and guidance.